adminarchitect/core/docs/Listing/actions.md

 php artisan administrator:action ToggleActiveStatus
 ```

-then add this new created action to your Posts action container:
+then add this action to your Posts::actions() array:

 ```php
 class Posts extends CrudActions